Progressor/ProgressorExecutor/README.md

 This is the code **Executor** component of the project **Progressor - The Programming Professor**.

+### Extensibility

+The **Executor** uses a [ServiceLoader](http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) to load the different code executors at runtime.

+New languages can be supported simply by implementing the service *ch.bfh.progressor.executor.api.CodeExecutor* and making it discoverable by the **Executor**.
+Additional information can be found in the [Java SE API Specification](http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).

 ## Maven

 This repository contains a [*Maven*](https://maven.apache.org/) project created using [*IntelliJ IDEA*](https://www.jetbrains.com/idea/).